Skip to navigation Skip to content

 If an address supplied is:

-• a historical (outdated) address on Medicare records:
+• an historical (outdated) address on Medicare records:

-• Register claim to the latest Medicare address
+• Register claim or process the existing claim using the latest Medicare address

 • Procedure ends here